Cyances/M1A1AbramsAMP/README.md

 ### Smoke Launcher Upgrade
 <p>
 	<ul>
-		<li>Smoke+ upgrade, doubling the amount of salvos that could be fired and the throw distace of smoke grenades</li>
+		<li>Smoke+ upgrade, doubling the amount of salvos that could be fired and slightly increasing the throw distace of smoke grenades</li>
+		<li>Smoke+ upgrade also makes any crew member activate the smoke grenades/generator</li>
 		<li>ROSY upgrade, featuring 4 salvos and 12 smoke grenades fired per salvo covering a +/- 82° sector in front of the turret</li>
-		<li>Option for improved ROSY* that has a faster deployment time and greater smoke generation, and even multispectrum capability</li>
+		<li>Option for improved ROSY* that has a faster deployment time and greater smoke generation, and even multispectral capability</li>
-		<li>*Due to challenges in modding smoke grenades, the vanilla smoke grenade is directly modified which means the option above will also affect the smoke grenade behavior of the M60A1/3, M2, M113 and unupgraded M1 smoke system.</li>
+		<li>*Due to challenges in modding smoke grenades, the <b>vanilla smoke grenade is directly modified</b> which means the option above will also affect the smoke grenade behavior of the M60A1/3, M2, M113 and unupgraded M1 smoke system.</li>
 		<li>*FPS drops might occur from the enhanced smoke effects</li>
 	</ul>
 </p>